 Non-synonymous single nucleotide polymorphisms mutations within the plasmid-encoded tetA or tetR genes, the tetracycline specific efflux pump and its negative regulator genes respectively, [12] were the next parallel mutations observed (Fig. 2).
 These mutations reduce the cost of the plasmid, but cause weaker resistance to tetracycline, in the ancestral MG1665 [7].
 There was no significant difference in the MIC between clones from transfer 16 and 40 (Post-hoc Tukey Tests: Transfer 16:Transfer 40 p > 0.05), suggesting that ompF mutations compensated for the reduced resistance provided by the mutated tetracycline efflux pump [7].

 Mutations in the hypothetical general stress response gene, ychH [13], were the next parallel mutations observed (Fig. 2) followed by mutation of acrR, encoding the negative regulator of the acrAB MDR cassette [14].
 Mutation of acrR causes overexpression of the AcrAB-TolC multidrug efflux pump, leading to MDR phenotypes [15, 16].
 Genetically different mutations, including premature stop codons and acquisition of IS elements within ychH and acrR, occurred within multiple lineages of the same population (Fig. S3).
-However, the acquisition of these secondary resistance-associated mutations (Fig. S3, Post-hoc Tukey Tests, populations T4 and AT5: Transfer 16:Transfer 40:Transfer 80 all p > 0.05).
+However, the acquisition of these secondary resistance-associated mutations was not associated with an increase in resistance to tetracycline (Approximative [Monte Carlo] Pearson Chi-squared, ychH χ2 = 3.91, p > 0.05, acrR χ2 = 2.14, p > 0.05, Bonferroni corrected), with the MIC of clones not significantly changing upon acquisition of these mutations (Fig. S3, Post-hoc Tukey Tests, populations T4 and AT5: Transfer 16:Transfer 40:Transfer 80 all p > 0.05).
 In contrast, the endpoint clone isolated from the AT2 population lacked mutations in either gene but showed reduced tetracycline resistance (Fig. S4, not significantly different from ancestral MIC, Anc(RK2):AT2 Transfer 80 p = 0.481).

 We have shown that chromosome-plasmid coevolution under antibiotic selection was highly repeatable between three independently evolving populations.
 Similarly, within these populations, multiple lineages arose which acquired genetically distinct but functionally equivalent mutations in the same order, further emphasising how strikingly repeatable the observed bacteria-plasmid coevolution was.
 Mutations in a chromosomally-encoded outer membrane porin increasing tetracycline resistance and reducing lag phase were followed by mutations impairing the costly plasmid-encoded tetracycline efflux pump [17, 18], and subsequent mutation of chromosomally-encoded stress response and multidrug efflux systems.
 The phenotypic effects upon resistance and growth potentially govern the repeatable order of mutations, suggesting that reducing the cost of expressing the horizontally-acquired tetracycline resistance was contingent on first evolving a degree of chromosomally-encoded resistance.
 The earliest mutation, ompF, had the greatest phenotypic effect on both tetracycline resistance and growth possibly suggesting a role for diminishing returns epistasis in the order that mutations were selected [19].
 The fitness landscape of antibiotic resistance mutations can constrain the order in which resistance mutations are acquired [20], giving rise in both experimental [21] and clinical [22, 23] studies to strikingly predictable trajectories of antibiotic resistance evolution.
 Here we show that the trajectory chromosome-plasmid coevolution under antibiotic selection is similarly highly predictable, which may contribute to our understanding of successful pathogenic clades following their acquisition of MDR plasmids [24, 25].
 Our data highlight the importance of coevolution for the continued evolutionary adaptation of resistant strains under antibiotic selection.